 - Some may find the plan to be too hands-off due to a lack of meetings

-So, is Nutrisystem right for you?
+So, after reviewing Nutrisystem, is right for you?
 The only way to find out for sure is by signing up and giving it a whirl.
 Since there’s no free trial, you pretty much have to pay for at least one month to try it.
 If you really don’t like it, you can get your money back by returning the remaining food within 14 days.

-Nutrisystem has a lot of checks in the “plus” column, but some of its minuses–the cost, the hands-off style and even the way the food tastes sometimes–can be significant to many people.
-Also, if you want a more well-rounded plan that incorporates a lot of physical activity, Nutrisystem may not be right for you.
-If you’re all about convenience and the path of least resistance, however, and are willing to stick with the program for the long haul, you could lose a lot of weight with this diet plan.
+If you’re all about convenience and the path of least resistance, and are willing to stick with the program for the long haul, you could lose a lot of weight with this diet plan.